jzills/HmacManager/src/HmacManager/README.md

 # In-Depth Tutorial

 This is where you can find a comprehensive guide on all of the functionality available to your disposal.
 This is currently a work in progress.

+## Dynamic Policies with `IHmacPolicyCollection`

+An implementation of `IHmacPolicyCollection` is registered as a singleton automatically when using `AddHmacManager` or `AddHmac` extension methods.
+This can be requested through the DI container and manipulated at runtime.

+    private readonly IHmacPolicyCollection _policies;

+    public SomeContructor(IHmacPolicyCollection policies)
+    {
+        _policies = policies;
+    }

+Policies can be added by constructing a new `HmacPolicy`.

+    _policies.Add(new HmacPolicy { ... });

+Policies can be removed by specifying the name of the policy to remove.

+    _policies.Remove("Some Policy");